getsetup-io/embed-npm-package/README.md

   /** A flag for disabling the chat tab on the `joinClass` page.
 If this is true then the `tokenRequestCallBack` is not required. */ disableChat?: boolean

+  /** A flag for disabling the help link on the `joinClass` page. */ disableHelp?: boolean

   /**
    * This function is called when the iframe needs to navigate the top level URL.
    * E.G: to go from `hostsite.com/online-classes/catalogue` to `hostsite.com/online-classes/join-session/98hsfnb498ywh4`